Respawnsive/Apizr/README.md

 }
 ```

-We can see that it comes with some attribute decorations, like Cache or Policy.
+We can see that it comes with some attribute decorations, like CacheIt or Policy.
 If you don't want it for your crud scenario, just don't provide any CacheHandler and/or TransientHttpError policy, it will be ignored.

 About generic types: